 To support finding the correct link, moving the mouse highlights the hovered edges.
 After selecting an edge, the unselected edges are dimmed to further increase the visibility of the edge under consideration.

 Selecting a node will highlight this node as well as all its incoming and outgoing edges.
 This makes it easy to spot areas of connectivity.
-You can also use the nodes label for selection.

-Removing nodes: To remove a node from the diagram, right-click and select Remove from View.
+To remove a node from the diagram, right-click and select Remove from View.